k5cents/fflr/README.md

 and prior seasons.
 Get data on fantasy league members, teams, and individual athletes.

+This package was designed and tested for my own 10-man standard league.
+Most functions should for other leagues, but contributions are welcome.

 ## Installation

 You can install the released version of `fflr` from